bethwelkip/GithubSearch/README.md

 ***********

 ## Technologies Used
 The project uses HTML, CSS,Bootstrap, Angular and TypeScript.
+It was designed using [Figma](https://www.figma.com/file/rSlVxy52fbujnT1ChE8dY7/GithubSearch?node-id=0%3A1)

 ## Known Bugs
 There are no known bugs at the moment.If any is discovered, please don't hesitate to contact me.